nzbget/nzbget.github.io/_wiki/installation-on-posix.md

 ./configure
  ```
 maybe you have to tell configure, where to find some libraries, see Configure-options below.
+Extra flags are needed on FreeBSD, see section **Troubleshooting: Make and GNU Make** below.
 * compile it via
  ```shell
 make